mein-lee/jekflix-template/_posts/2022-03-03-personalization.md

 There are two stages in this phase:
 <ol>
-<li>1) Assigning discounts to each customer based on their transactional history</li>
+<li>Assigning discounts to each customer based on their transactional history</li>
-<li>2) Predicting engagement with the assigned discount and making necessary changes </li>
+<li>Predicting engagement with the assigned discount and making necessary changes </li>
 </ol>
 First, the goal was to predict which discount among No Discount (0%), 20%, and 25% should be assigned to each customer, and these amounts were chosen because it was the most frequently used discounts, hence more transactional data to work with.